syncfusion-content/winui-docs/winui/Color-Palette/Getting-Started.md

 ## Add your own color in the Theme and Standard color palette

 If you want to apply custom colors for base Theme Colors and Standard Colors palette, add the colors into the `PaletteColors.Colors` and `StandardColors.Colors` collections.
-The varient colors will be automatically created for the own Theme and Standard Colors.
+The variant colors will be automatically created for the own Theme and Standard Colors.

 {% tabs %}
 {% highlight XAML %}